 ABV is pleased to support community leaders like Susan through the Victoria Resilient Regions program implemented in collaboration with Deakin University to help Victoria’s Gippsland region prepare for future severe weather events.

-The Resilient Regions program is supported by the Victorian Government.
+The Resilient Regions program is supported by the Australian and Victorian Governments.

 At ABV, we have had the privilege of walking alongside so many incredible women on their journeys—women who inspire, lead, and create lasting impact in their communities.